oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/pipes/README.md

 ```

 The `class ProducerToConsumerPipe` template parameter is important to the
 uniqueness of the pipe.
-This class need not be defined, but must be distinct
+This class need not be defined but must be distinct
 for each pipe.
 Consider another type alias with the exact same parameters:

 ```c++